learn-co-curriculum/react-hooks-react-router-dynamic-routes/README.md

 ### What Happens If We Only Visit the First Route?

-With our main task completed, let's take a quick step back and ask a question &mdash; what happens in this app when we visit `http://localhost:3000/movies` without a particular `movieId` parameter?
+With our main task completed, let's take a quick step back and ask a question — what happens in this app when we visit `http://localhost:3000/movies` without a particular `movieId` parameter?
 Well, `MoviesPage` renders due to the top-level `/movies` `Route`, but `MoviesPage` will only render `MoviesList`.
 There is no default `Route`, so we don't see anything.
 If we want to create a